babylonhealth/ios-playbook/Style-guide/README.md

 ## Code Organization

 Use extensions to organize your code into logical blocks of functionality.
-Each extension should be set off with a `// MARK: -` comment to keep things well-organized.
+Do not use `// MARK: -` comments.

 ### Protocol Conformance

-In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
-This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.
+In particular, when adding protocol conformance to a type, prefer adding a separate extension for the protocol methods.
+This keeps the related methods grouped together with the protocol.

 **Preferred**:
 ```swift